JuanGonzalez47/credit-risk-analysis-project/README.md

 - Machine Learning: Scikit-learn
 - Data Visualization: Matplotlib, Seaborn, (Library used for dashboard, Streamlit and Plotly Dash)
 - Project Management: Trello, Git & GitHub

+# 10. License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.